Books

 • Overview section of the W3C RDF* and SPARQL* Community Report Someday I hope to write something more normative!

-• Editing on “The One-Hundred Page Machine Learning Book” I’ve learned a bit about machine learning at my former employer CCRi and I read this book to improve my knowledge.
+• Editing on “The One-Hundred Page Machine Learning Book” I’ve learned a bit about machine learning at my employer CCRi and I read this book to improve my knowledge.
 Author Andriy Burkov has a wiki on the book’s website for people to contribute suggestions and I made enough suggestions—mostly just copyediting things—that he thanked me in the acknowledgments.

 • LearnXinYMinutes SQL summary I’ve always loved the learnxinyminutes.com site and wanted to submit Turtle RDF and SPARQL entries.
 I thought that submitting a SPARQL entry would go better if they already had an SQL entry, and they didn’t, so I wrote this.
 I have not yet gotten to the Turtle RDF and SPARQL entries.